Nishapur County: Nishapur massacre by the Mongols

 The Nishapur massacre by the Mongols took place at Nishapur in April of 1221.
 The Mongol armies of Genghis Khan massacred the entire population of the area, which some estimates put at 1,747,000 citizens.

 Administrative changes

-After the 2006 National Census, Binalud Rural District was separated from Takht-e Jolgeh District to join the Central District.
+In 2007, Binalud Rural District was separated from Takht-e Jolgeh District to join the Central District.
 Taghenkuh and Takht-e Jolgeh Districts were separated from the county in the establishment of Takht-e Jolgeh County.
-(Note: Renamed Firuzeh County) In addition, the village of Bar was elevated to the status of a city.
+(Note: Renamed Firuzeh County) In addition, the village of Bar was converted to a city.

-After the 2016 census, Zeberkhan District was separated from the county in the establishment of Zeberkhan County.
-Additionally, Miyan Jolgeh District (Note: Renamed the Central District of Miyan Jolgeh County) was separated from the county to establish Miyan Jolgeh County and renamed the Central District.
+In 2020, Zeberkhan District was separated from the county in the establishment of Zeberkhan County.
+In 2023, Miyan Jolgeh District (Note: Renamed the Central District of Miyan Jolgeh County) was separated from the county to establish Miyan Jolgeh County and renamed the Central District.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 441,184 in 118,214 households.
+At the time of the 2006 National Census, the county's population was 441,184 in 118,214 households.
 The following census in 2011 counted 433,105 people in 128,969 households.
 The 2016 census measured the population of the county as 451,780 in 142,545 households.